patrickbucher/learning-rust/diary.md

 probably should refactor to use proper error handling with types implementing the `Error` trait.

+I refactored the soccer-table example and made some good progress with both error handling and iterator processing (e.g. with using `filter_map` and `flat_map` in appropriate cases).

 # Day 62 (2024-05-25)

 I worked through chapter 5 in the RSSA book.
 I learned a lot about error